tgjohnst/cleaningDataProject/CODEBOOK.md

 ##Study design and data processing

 ###Collection of the raw data
-*The following description is modified but almost verbatim from the original source (see source section at the end of this document) and all credit goes to the original authors.*
+*The following description is modified but almost verbatim from the original source (see source section at the end of this document) and all credit goes to the original authors.
+This source information can be found along with the raw data downloadable from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)*

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (Walking, walking upstairs, walking downstairs, sitting, standing, laying) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, the authors captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.